hackclub/hackclub/workshops/notesToSelf/README.md

 ### Displaying the Existing Notes

-We can display `storedNotes` by using jQuery to create a bunch of HTML elements.
+We can display `myNotes` by using jQuery to create a bunch of HTML elements.
 Let's create a function to do this, underneath the `postNewNote()` function:

 ```js
 function displayNotes() {